PrSeo7/prseo7.github.io/jlptn3word200/PRIVACY_POLICY.md

-# Privacy Policy for JLPT N3 Words
+# Privacy Policy for JLPT N3 Word200

 **Last Updated: 2025-09-11**

 ## Introduction

-This Privacy Policy describes how JLPT N3 Words ("we," "our," or "us") collects, uses, and shares information when you use our mobile application (the "App").
+This Privacy Policy describes how JLPT N3 Word200 ("we," "our," or "us") collects, uses, and shares information when you use our mobile application (the "App").
 By using our App, you agree to the collection and use of information in accordance with this policy.

 ## Information We Collect